samhclark/loose-notes/2022-07-18_openbsd-install-notes.md

 Yes create a new user (should automatically add them to `wheel` if you do it now).

 When you get to the disk part, that's the important part.
-It asks "which disk do you want to set up" or something like that and you need to choose sd3.
+It asks "which disk do you want to set up" or something like that and **you need to choose sd4**.

 ```
-Which disk is the root disk? ('?' for details) [sd0] sd3
+Which disk is the root disk? ('?' for details) [sd0] sd4
 ```

+Choose whole disk GPT.
 You can let the installer auto partition it.
 Then uhh, that's about it.
 Choose all the file sets and get em with http.